ENABLE AND EMPOWER YOUR PATRONS WITH SIMPLE-TO-USE SELF SERVICE LIBRARY SYSTEMS

 We work for smarter libraries.
 Not to help them survive.
 But to make them thrive.
 By automating complexity, libraries are freed to focus on becoming once again the centre of words, thoughts, ideas and culture.
 Join us, and help lead the way.

-Kiosks provide your patrons with the option to handle lending, renewal, and returns by themselves.
-The software is configurable, so you decide which specific processes you allow on the individual kiosk, e.g. you can dedicate a kiosk to returns only.
+Library kiosks (or self service machines) provide your patrons with the option to handle checkout / lending, renewal, and returns by themselves.
+The software is configurable, so you decide which specific processes you allow on the individual kiosk, e.g. you can dedicate a kiosk to returns or checkouts only.

 Kiosk options to fit your library space